FilippoAiraldi/mpc-reinforcement-learning/docs/module-reference.rst

 Finally, we also provide two custom warnings and exceptions to signal two distinct and important events, namely, when the MPC solver fails to find a solution, and when the update fails (usually the QP solver fails to find a solution).
-Since the methods :meth:`mpcrl.Agent.evaluate`, :meth:`mpcrl.LearningAgent.train` and :meth:`mpcrl.LearningAgent.train_offpolicy` accept the ``raises`` argument, we provide here both warnings and exceptions that can be raised in case of failures, depending on the value of said flag.
+Since the methods :meth:`mpcrl.Agent.evaluate` and :meth:`mpcrl.LearningAgent.train` accept the ``raises`` argument, we provide here both warnings and exceptions that can be raised in case of failures, depending on the value of said flag.
 We also provide two utility functions to conveniently raise these exceptions or warnings.

 .. autosummary::
    :toctree: generated